 Save the Children's Saving Newborn Lives (SNL) program, supported by the Bill & Melinda Gates Foundation, is a globally recognized leader in newborn health.
-Since 2000 SNL has worked to raise awareness, conduct research, and support country- and global-level efforts to institutionalize equitable and high effective coverage of high-impact newborn services and practices at national scale.
+Since 2000, SNL has worked to raise awareness, conduct research and support country- and global-level efforts to institutionalize equitable and highly effective coverage of high-impact newborn services and practices at national scale.

 SNL established and supports the Healthy Newborn Network (HNN), an online community dedicated to addressing critical knowledge gaps in newborn health.
 HNN is a platform for organizations and professionals to exchange experiences; disseminate information; and increase coordination, collaboration, and co-generation of knowledge to advance newborn health.

 Read more about the Saving Newborn Lives program.